eidorb/eidorb.github.io/README.md

 headers are sent with each response! you use these to determine the current status of your primary rate limit

+this is actually has some pretty mind-bending concepts! lol - rate limit - limited resource - never saw the connection api is the limited resource too many requests, it gets hurt

+state...
+your ip determines your limit
+depending on WHERE you play would determine the gaming you could store state in cookies, or some other persistence mechanism so you could "see" where you've been before (territory) or gameplay mechanic on mobile - rapid change ip with wifi disable or hotspot with friend!

+the ultimate ANTIGAME
+youre smashing something in real life, but in the game it or you are becoming stronger!

 ## Ideas